finic-ai/doctran/README.md

 ...
 ```

-#### Into structured or semi-structured documents that are optimized for vector search.
+#### Into semi-structured documents that are optimized for vector search.

 ```
 {